akka/akka-projection/akka-edge-docs/src/main/paradox/overview.md

 * exactly-once processing or at-least-once processing
 * asynchronous and brokerless communication without need of additional products

-All gRPC connections are established from the Edge service, independent of if the Edge service is producing or consuming events.
+All gRPC connections are established from the Edge service, independent of whether the Edge service is producing or consuming events.

 The topology is typically that the edge services connect to services in a cloud region, like a star topology.